Agent-based Scanning (Beta)

 The agent must be installed on the host.
-The health status of the agent related to connectivity or resource issues may affect the installation of agent-based scanning .
+The health status of the agent related to connectivity or resource issues may affect the installation and execution of agent-based scanning .
 You can verify the health and presence of an agent on a specific host by using the Health and the Missing Agent Digest report.

 Scan components of the agent require the following in addition to the standard Requirements for the Alert Logic Agent.

 |Requirement Type||Additional System Requirement for Scan Components||Total System Requirement|